-Joe Biden Will Meet With George Floyd’s Family Before Monday’s Funeral
+Joe Biden Will Reportedly Meet With George Floyd’s Family Before Monday’s Funeral

 — Reverend Al Sharpton (@TheRevAl) June 6, 2020

-According to NBC News, memorial services for Floyd have already been held in Minneapolis, where he was killed, and North Carolina, where Floyd’s family lives.
-The memorial service held in Minneapolis was attended by Floyd’s family as well as several public figures and politicians including Reverand Al Sharpton, Minnesota Senator Amy Klobuchar, Minnesota Governor Tim Walz, Minneapolis Mayor Jacob Frey, Reverand Jesse Jackson, Tiffany Haddish, Kevin Hart, T.I. and Ludacris.
+According to NBC News, memorial services for Floyd have already been held in Minneapolis — where he died — and North Carolina, where Floyd’s family lives.
+The memorial service held in Minneapolis was attended by Floyd’s family as well as several public figures and politicians — including Rev. Al Sharpton, Minnesota Sen. Amy Klobuchar, Minnesota Gov. Tim Walz, Minneapolis Mayor Jacob Frey, Rev. Jesse Jackson, Tiffany Haddish, Kevin Hart, T.I. and Ludacris.
 Gwen Carr, whose son Eric Garner also died during an encounter with police, also attended the Minneapolis memorial.

-The service in North Carolina was a private service for family and friends of Floyd, per NBC News.
+The service in North Carolina was a private one for family and friends of Floyd, per NBC News.
 The service was also attended by local public officials who committed to policy reforms to ensure other people wouldn’t die at the hands of police as Floyd did.

 The private service was preceded by a public viewing of Floyd’s casket, NBC News reported.
-Thousands of people lined up to attend the public viewing and pay their respects to Floyd, whose death lit the fire of change that has been burning through the country.
+Thousands of people lined up to attend the public viewing and pay their respects to Floyd, whose death lit the fire of change that has been burning throughout the country.
 According to NBC News, when the coffin was taken out of the hearse to be transported to the viewing, the people gathered started chanting “black power” and “no justice, no peace.”